 Meanwhile, Industrial Hemp Association SA president Teresa McDowell said she hopes Australia’s federal government will soon legalize hemp foods for sale all across the country.

 Hemp foods, potentially one the most lucrative sector of the hemp market, remain off the table in Australia under federal rules.
-Australian hemp firms such as global leader Hemp Foods Australia, based in New South Brunswick, have substantial seed contract business already in place but current federal laws force those companies to work the export markets while blocked from domestic sales.
+Australian hemp firms such as global leader Hemp Foods Australia, based in New South Wales, have substantial seed contract business already in place but current federal laws force those companies to work the export markets while blocked from domestic sales.